 - peat moss

 - kelp powder

 Place a 1/2-inch mesh screen over my garden cart and sift the peat moss, compost, and garden soil to remove any large particles.
 Then add the remaining ingredients and turn the materials over repeatedly with a shovel, adding water if the mix seems dry.
 Source

 What Kind of Plants to Grow?

-Make a concerted effort to purchase heirloom quality seeds.
-These type of seeds are bred for their flavor and not their durability for shipping and mass distribution.
-Additionally, these seed types will produce fertile seeds that can be saved for subsequent growing seasons, which many sustainable-minded folks prefer.
+Make a concerted effort to purchase heirloom-quality seeds.
+These types of seeds are bred for their flavor and not their durability for shipping and mass distribution.
+Additionally, these seed types will produce fertile seeds that can be saved for subsequent growing seasons, which many sustainably-minded folks prefer.
 The following is a listing of plants that grow well in containers:

 - Bush tomatoes – requires staking

 - Greens such as lettuce, spinach, mustard greens, kale

 As well, consider adding some colorful flowers such as petunias, marigolds, or roses to attract beneficial insects to help pollinate your patio garden.